Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Can I get a loan for $400,000 to start a business?

-Yes, but it is not that common for startups or new businesses, since $400,000 is a large amount.
-Lenders such as banks, SBA lenders and online lenders may be open to working with startups seeking this amount but only if you meet strict requirements.
+Yes, but it’s not that common for startups or new businesses to get a startup loan of this amount.
+Lenders such as banks, SBA lenders and online lenders may be open to working with startups seeking this amount, but only if you meet strict requirements.

 Other business loan amounts: